 - Sky TV is expensive - if you want sports you can’t get anywhere else, big films before you can watch them anywhere else and hundreds of channels, it’ll cost you

-- If you want Sky TV, you’ll have to have a satellite dish put on your home - there’s no other way of getting it
+- If you want Sky TV, you’ll have to have a satellite dish put on your home - there’s no other way of getting it right now

 - You need an engineer to install Sky TV for you - you can’t do it yourself